SoloGAN: Multi-domain Multimodal Unpaired Image-to-Image Translation via a Single Generative Adversarial Network: Experiments

 \subsection{Quantitative Evaluation Metrics}

-We present the metrics for quantitatively evaluating the quality and diversity of translated images.
+In this section, we present the metrics for quantitatively evaluating the translated images.

-\textbf{Quality.} The Inception Score (IS)~\cite{ImprovedGAN} and Fr\'echet Inception Distance (FID)~\cite{FID} are two widely-used metrics for measuring the quality of the generated images by GANs.
-For IS, we use an Inception-V3 classifier~\cite{InceptionV3} fine-tuned on our specific dataset and 10k translated images (100 input images and 100 translated samples per given input) are used to evaluate the IS.
+\textbf{Quality.} The inception score (IS)~\cite{ImprovedGAN} and Fr\'echet inception distance (FID)~\cite{FID} are two widely used metrics for measuring the quality of the images generated by GANs.
+For IS, we use an Inception-V3 classifier~\cite{InceptionV3} fine-tuned on our specific dataset, and 10k translated images (100 input images and 100 translated samples per given input) are used to evaluate the IS.
 For FID, we use the ImageNet-pretrained Inception V3~\cite{InceptionV3} with 100 input images from each domain and 10 translated samples per given input.
-A lower FID value indicates a higher quality image whereas a higher IS score is better.
+A lower FID value indicates a higher quality image, whereas a higher IS score indicates a better result.

 \textbf{Diversity.} For diversity assessment, we introduce the LPIPS distance~\cite{LPIPS}, which is computed by the weighted $L_{2}$ distance between deep features of 19 paired images per given input.
-There are 100 different input images per domain, and the ImageNet-pretrained AlexNet~\cite{AlexNet} is used as the feature extractor.
-In addition, we introduce the Conditional Inception Score (CIS)~\cite{MUNIT}, which is modified from IS to measure the diversity of outputs conditioned on a single input image.
+There are 100 different input images per domain, and ImageNet-pretrained AlexNet~\cite{AlexNet} is used as the feature extractor.
+In addition, we introduce the conditional inception score (CIS)~\cite{MUNIT}, which is modified from IS to measure the diversity of outputs conditioned on a single input image.
 It is calculated as the IS but with a different estimated equation as given in~\cite{MUNIT}.
-A higher value of either IS or CIS indicates an image with wider diversity.
+A higher value of either IS or CIS indicates an image with better diversity.

-\textbf{Classification error.} Since the above evaluation metrics are not effective to explicitly reflect whether a translation is successful, we propose to compute the classification error of translated images as an additional performance metric.
-We use the above-mentioned finetuned Inception-V3 model, with a classification error of 0.50\% on the test set, as a classifier.
-We then perform image translation on 100 test images for each domain, where 10 translated images given each test image are selected to make a new test set.
+\textbf{Translation success rate.} Since the above evaluation metrics are not effective in explicitly reflecting whether a translation is successful, we propose to compute the translation success rate (TSR) of translated images as an additional performance metric.
+Specifically, we use the abovementioned fine-tuned Inception-V3 model, with a classification error of 0.50\% on the test set, as a classifier.
+We then perform I2I translation on 100 test images for each domain, where 10 translated images given each test image are selected to make a new test set.
 Finally, we classify those images with annotated target domain labels.
-A lower classification error reflects the model has a higher success rate to translate input images into target domains, and $TSR = 1 - Cls\_{err}$.
+A lower classification error ($Cls\_{err}$) indicates that the model has a higher success rate to translate input images into target domains, and $TSR = 1 - Cls\_{err}$.